RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 - **Windows (WinUI)**:

   - `SwitchingAnimation` - a method returning an `EntranceThemeTransition` object that is applied on page switching
-  - `PushingAnimation` - a method returning an `NavigationTransitionInfo` object that is applied on page pushing
+  - `PushingAnimation` - a method returning a `NavigationTransitionInfo` object that is applied on page pushing
-  - `PoppingAnimation` - a method returning an `NavigationTransitionInfo` object that is applied on page popping
+  - `PoppingAnimation` - a method returning a `NavigationTransitionInfo` object that is applied on page popping

 > Visit the official WinUI documentation for more information about the [`EntranceThemeTransition`](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.media.animation.entrancethemetransition) and [`NavigationTransitionInfo`](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.media.animation.navigationtransitioninfo) classes.